emilypx/appfair.github.io/index.md

 ## Developer FAQ

+### How is the App Fair free?

+The fair-ground system is designed for public forks of an open-source base repository.
+This allows them to utilize free GitHub actions minutes and downloadable artifacts for the build, release, and `fairseal` validation phases.
+This Swift Package and Xcode cloud based build system allows a user to create and update their app without any paid subscription to any developer services.
+It even technically allows for writing and updating an app without having a macOS installation at all, since the online GitHub editor or a plain text editor can be used to modify the app's source code and configuration.

 ### How do I use git and GitHub?

 There are a multitude of resources available online for both `git` (the source control management tool), and `GitHub`, the service that hosts both free and commercial git repositories and provides related services.